Have you ever heard the phrase the proof is in the pudding?

 - Lightly coat your dough with vegetable oil so it won’t create a crust due to heat exposure.

 - Tightly cover the bowl or container with a lid or cling film.
 You need to restrict the amount of air surrounding your dough.

 What Happens If You Don’t Proof Pizza Dough?

-Not proofing pizza dough will result in a flat crust with little to no structure and no flavor.
+Not proofing pizza dough will produce a flat crust with little structure and flavor.

-For example, let’s say that you want to make a cracker-style pizza base that will look more like a flatbread.
+For example, let’s say you want to make a cracker-style pizza base that looks more like a flatbread.
 In this instance, you avoid the proofing process.

 It will probably still be a delicious pizza, but it will be quite different from the traditional pizza.

 Here’s The best pizza dough container for perfect fermentation.

 Here’s What the PROs at Homemade Pizza Pro Use and Recommend